TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 Any conditions in the main `conditions` section are evaluated at the time the automation was triggered, *before* potentially being queued.
 Any conditions in the action sequence are evaluated when the automation is executed, *after* potentially being queued.
 You will need to decide whether you want to treat each sub-automation condition as a precondition, postcondition or both.

+# Next Time

+Now to put all this theory into practice.
+I'm going to consolidate all my battery management automations into one.
+Join me next time to see how that works out.